About a year ago, I was introduced to a site called 10beasts.com.

 Matt: Okay, let’s just get out of here for a little bit and decompress.

 Matt: I get it, okay, cool.
 Okay, so let’s talk about 10Beasts, the topic at hand.
 Where did you get the idea to start this site?

 Luqman: The one, I think from pcmag.com because they really do post top 10 lists in different niches and so that’s really where I got the idea from.
 And I am actually a computer geek.
-I do love computer games so I started with computer peripherals like gaming mouse and gaming headphones, computer … other computer peripherals for I knew that I could … I really in the first hand, I was just targeting keywords with a year like best gaming mouse 2000-something, 2016 or ’17, or whatever.
+I do love computer games so I started as a gaming affiliate, reviewing computer peripherals like gaming mouse and gaming headphones, computer … other computer peripherals for I knew that I could … I really in the first hand, I was just targeting keywords with a year like best gaming mouse 2000-something, 2016 or ’17, or whatever.